Good documentation practice in clinical trials

 Dating and signature

-Documents, forms and other documentation must be dated and signed.
+Essential documents, forms and other documentation must be dated and signed.

 Questionnaires and worksheets are examples of other documents that are often not signed and dated.
-Because both documents often contain source data, it is important that we can see who has collected/filled in data and when.
+Since both documents often contain source data, it is important that we can see who has collected/filled in data and when.

 In general, documents must be approved, signed and dated by the relevant/authorised persons.